wing5wong/artisan-whs-static/source/_facilities/special-needs-Te-Atawhai.md

 #### Enrolment Policy Guidelines

 1. Te Atawhai is designed to offer assistance to those students with an intellectual disability who have significant difficulties meeting their physical, social, and emotional and self-care needs.
 Te Atawhai caters specifically for students requiring a greater degree of adult supervision and support than is usually provided.
 2. Te Atawhai recognises the legal rights and responsibilities of parents to have a choice regarding enrolment in special schools, attached units or regular classes.
 3. Te Atawhai is designed to enable students of secondary school age to have access to the same range of age-appropriate education as other students.
 Provision for the student should match the nature of his or her needs.
 4. Te Atawhai is designed to cater for those students readily identified as needing specialised assistance, adapted programmes or learning environments, specialised equipment or materials to support them in a special education setting and the mainstream.
 5. Te Atawhai is designed to provide specialised educational assistance for those students identified through in-depth assessment as having unique needs.
 The enrolment process will be the result of consultation and collaboration between parents and caregivers, the student, Special Education Services, educational specialists, other schools, Te Atawhai and the local community.
 6. Te Atawhai is designed to offer a multi-cultural, co-educational placement for students with severe to moderate intellectual disabilities.
 7. Te Atawhai is designed to ensure it can meet the individual needs of all students through appropriate programming, adequate staffing levels and specialised equipment.
 8. Te Atawhai is designed to ensure it can provide a challenging, safe and caring environment for all students.
 9. Te Atawhai recognises that all enrolments are submitted to the Principal and that the final decision is at the discretion of the Principal.
 10. Te Atawhai will endeavour to recognise the early communicated intention and interest of parents and caregivers for enrolment placements.

 ### Contact us

-<span>C/-Whanganui High School</span>

-P.O.
-Box 4022, Wanganui, New Zealand

 Telephone (06) 349-0178  Extn: 8765

-Fax: (06) 349-0176

-Cellular Phone: 021499110
+Cell Phone: 021 499 110

+Email: girven.w@whs.ac.nz